Am I the Right Fit For You?

 While I can work with you on a wide variety of issues, my specialties include:

 Mustard Seed Counseling is a counseling practice that provides professional psychotherapy services to anyone looking for counseling.
-My services are provided through a secure online video/telehealth platform and are available for anyone residing in California.
+My services are provided through a secure online video/telehealth platform and are available for anyone residing in California, Tennessee, South Carolina, and Florida.

 I honor clients where they are in life or on their spiritual journey.
 I integrate spirituality whenever it’s welcomed by clients, or leave it out if that’s not your cup of tea.
 You set the tone for your sessions.
 I provide an empathetic, safe, and comfortable therapeutic environment where you will not feel judged, but will feel heard, valued, and understood.